 |Manual||Operator Manual incl. system schematics and full parts list|

 |Sources||KiCAD sources for motherboard, keyboard, trackball, trackpad, STEP/STL/FreeCAD files for case parts, C sources for all firmware (input devices and system controller), build scripts for boot & system image|

 |OS||Preloaded with Debian GNU/Linux 11, Linux 5.x mainline kernel|

 |Dimensions||29 x 20.5 x 4 cm|

-Please note that while we have MNT Reform parts in stock, we still have a long order backlog from the crowdfunding campaign.
-That's why units ordered today are estimated to ship in July 2021.
-Especially if you are outside of the EU, ordering via Crowd Supply may be your preferred option.
+Please note that while we have MNT Reform parts in stock, we are currently still working on a preorder backlog from Crowd Supply.
+That's why units ordered from us today are estimated to ship in Dec 2021 / Jan 2022.

 More information including articles, reviews and community resources are available at the MNT Reform webpage.